DSpace/RestContract/bundles.md

 The bitstream properties can contain:
 * The filename to be stored (optional)
 * metadata for the bitstream (optional)
-* sequenceId (optional, can be assigned if not used yet in the given item)

 It returns the created bitstream.
 See the bitstream endpoint for more info](bitstreams.md#Single Bitstream)